ivanbetancxurt/homemade-linear-regressor/README.md

 #### Loss Function

 There are several loss functions one may choose to optimize when fitting their model.
-Here we choose the **sum of the squared residuals.** To breifly explain this loss function, suppose we have some 2-dimensional data i.e. a set of $(x, y)$ coordinates, and any line through that data.
+Here we choose the **mean squared error.** To breifly explain this loss function, suppose we have some 2-dimensional data i.e. a set of $(x, y)$ coordinates, and any line through that data.
 For each data point, this function will take the difference between the point's $y$ value and the value of the line at the point's $x$ value.
-Squaring this difference gives us the *squared residual* for that point.
-The sum of all the squared residuals is the calculated loss.
+Squaring this difference gives us the *squared error* for that point.
+The mean of all the squared errors is the calculated loss.

 #### Minimizing Loss